Programme syllabus

 Degree awarded upon completion of the programme

-Students who fulfil the qualification requirements for a Degree of Master (120 credits) in Conservation and Management of Fish and Wildlife will be issued a degree certificate on request.
-The degree certificate will specify the qualification as Degree of Master (120 credits) with a major in Biology.
-(Degree of Master of Science with a major in Biology)
+Students who fulfil the qualification requirements for a Degree of Master (120 credits) in the main field of study will be issued a degree certificate on request.
+The degree certificate will specify the qualification as Degree of Master of Science (120 credits) with a major in Biology.

 Other qualifications may be awarded provided that the requirements for them are fulfilled.
 See SLU’s system of qualifications.